VPERepos/vperepos.github.io/docs/src/Blog/knowledge_base.md

 content:   counter(h6counter) ".";
 }

 </style>

 # Knowledge Base

 ## Possible interview questions.

+### Interview questions for probability theory.

+#### Can you give an intuitive definition of probability of an event?
+Intuitively, probability is the measure of how likely an event is to happen, a value between 0 (impossible) and 1 (certain), often expressed as a fraction or percentage, representing the proportion of times an outcome occurs over many repetitions of an experiment, like a coin landing on heads roughly half the time in many flips.

+#### What is the absolute necessery condition for the intuitive definition of probability to be true?
+The intuitive definition of probability (classical/frequentist) says it's the ratio of favorable outcomes to total possible outcomes (P(E) = Favorable/Total).
+The crucial condition for this simple formula to work is that all possible outcomes must be equally likely (equally probable).

+#### What is the difference between probability and statistics?
+Probability tells you how to go from a population to a sample, and statistics tells you how to go from a sample to a population.
+So if one has a bin with red and blue balls and takes a number of balls from it, statistics estimates how many blue and red balls there could be in the bin.
+The probability estimates how likely it is that you take specific number of blue and red balls knowing the number of it in the bin.

+#### Enlist and explain the formulas of calculating number of ways to sample a number of elements r taken with the number of choices n.
+There are <strong>permutations</strong>, which represent r samples taken with n choices for each element, where <strong>order does matter</strong> and <strong>combinations</strong> - where <strong>order does not matter</strong>.
+E.g. if we have numbers 1,2,3,4 and order does matter, the sequences like 1,3,2,4 and 2,3,4,1 are counted as different samples.
+If order does not matter there is only one sample for 4 numbers out of 4.
+There is also possibility to sample <strong>with and without replacement (repetitions)</strong>, e.g. if we have 52 cards and want to count possible samples of 5 cards without replacement, we take next sample out of 52 - 5 and the next one 47 - 5.
+With replacement we take every sample from the initial 52 cards.
+$$x = \frac{-b \pm \sqrt{b^2-4ac}}{2a}$$

 ### Interview questions for algorithms and data structures.
 **Sources:**<br>